UnlyEd/next-right-now/guides/ide/setup-webstorm.md

 ## Exclude write-heavy directories to improve performances

-Configure your IDE not to index `.next` and `.now` folders as they will eat a lot of your RAM because their files are changed very frequently!
+Configure your IDE not to index `.next` and `.vercel` folders as they will eat a lot of your RAM because their files are changed very frequently!

 On WebStorm, right click on the folders and select `Mark directory as > Excluded`.